folkertvanheusden/iESP/README.md

 using
 -----
-On the ESP32 it uses the connected SD-card.
+On the uC it uses the connected SD-card.
 Make sure it is formatted in 'exfat' format (because of the file size).
 Create a test.dat file on the SD-card of the size you want your iSCSI target to be.
-The ESP32 version needs to be configured first: under ESP32/data there's a file called cfg-iESP.json.example.
-Rename this to cfg-iESP.json and enter appropriate WiFi settings.
+The uC version needs to be configured first: under microcontrollers/data there's a file called cfg-iESP.json.example.
+Rename this to cfg-iESP.json and enter e.g. appropriate WiFi settings (if applicable).
 Leave "syslog-host" empty to not send error logging to a syslog server.

 On Linux/FreeBSD, it assumes you have a test.dat file of appropriate size in the current directory.
 Run iESP with '-h' to see a list of switches.
 You probably need to change the listen-address for example.